-Below are tips and strategies to consider when teaching predominately white students about race and racism.
+Below are tips and strategies to consider when teaching predominantly white students about race and racism.

 1. Set up group guidelines